 - 4 cups vegetable stock

-- 1 tbsp coconut oil or extra virgin olive oil
+- 1 tablespoon coconut oil or extra virgin olive oil

 - 1/2 medium onion, diced